-In 2002, the Jammers linked up with the Florida Marlins, and kept up that affiliation for 11 seasons.
-During this time, the team fielded several future All-Stars, including Jason Vargas, Gaby Sanchez, Brad Hand, AJ Ramos, Marcell Ozuna.
-In 2011, the late great Jose Fernandez pitched one game (his second pro start) for the Jammers, en route to a much-too-short career in Miami.
+In 2002, the Jammers linked up with the Florida Marlins, and kept up that affiliation for eleven seasons.
+This was a fruitful period that yielded several future All-Stars, including Jason Vargas, Gaby Sánchez, Brad Hand, A.J.
+Ramos, and Marcell Ozuna.
+In 2011, the late great José Fernández pitched one game (his second pro start) for the Jammers, en route to a much-too-short career in Miami.

 In 2006, the team retroactively brought clarity to the Jammer identity mystery.
 They redesigned their entire visual identity, including team colors, uniforms, and logos.
 Gone were red and black with the Taz-like character, and in were green and purple.
 The new logo was an anthropomorphic cluster of grapes (as in grape jelly/jam) rendered in both purple and green versions, with the purple cluster strongly resembling a perturbed blackberry.
-For the rest of their years, they stood as one of a handful of new food identities, alongside teams such as the Montgomery Biscuits and Modesto Nuts.
-[MLG Note: for quite a while, I thought the grape cluster was a blackberry, in reference to delicious blackberry jam.]
+For the rest of their years, they stood as one of a handful of new food identities for the Aughts, alongside teams such as the Montgomery Biscuits and Modesto Nuts.

-Following the 2012 season, there was a minor shuffling of PDCs in the New York-Penn League, and the Jammers broke with the Marlins and linked up with the Pittsburgh Pirates.
-(Meadows) This seemed innocuous at first, but in the following year, news came out that there would be a team in the league moving to Morgantown, West Virginia–though the exact team that would be moving was unclear.
+Following the 2012 season, there was a minor shuffling of Player Development Contracts in the New York-Penn League, and the Jammers broke with the Marlins and linked up with the Pittsburgh Pirates.
+This change may have seemed incidental at first, but in the following year, news came out that there would be a team in the league moving to Morgantown, West Virginia–though the exact team that would be moving was unclear.
 The Batavia Muckdogs and Auburn Doubledays were floated as possibilities, but Jamestown seemed to be the obvious candidate, considering that Pittsburgh is the closest MLB city to Morgantown by a wide margin.
 It may have been mere coincidence, but those suspicions bore out.
 The Jammers were only with the Pirates for two seasons, though there was a good crop of prospects supplied by Pittsburgh.
 Though several have gone on to MLB careers, the only one who has thus far ripened at the major league level is Austin Meadows.